Welcome—I’m so glad you’re here.

 As a mindfulness-based therapist, my mission is to offer a warm and grounding space where you feel resourced and safe enough to be with what is, empowered to gently encounter yourself, and supported in your journey of healing and transformation.

-I was drawn to psychology and spirituality as a way to understand how we, as humans, navigate suffering—how we make sense of pain and find our way through it.
-My exploration led me to Buddhism and mindfulness, where I found a perspective that deeply resonates: suffering is part of being human, but with awareness and compassion, we can learn to hold it differently.
+I’ve long been drawn to psychology and spirituality as a way to understand how we, as humans, navigate suffering—how we make sense of pain and find our way through it.
+My exploration led me to mindfulness and Buddhist psychology, where I found a perspective that deeply resonates:

 About Me